Verizon FiOS

 • single-stream and multi-stream cards available

 The HD capable set top boxes have both an HDMI and component video outputs.
 The DVR set top boxes have USB, IEEE 1394 (firewire) ports, and some have an E-SATA port, however external hard drives are not currently supported, so recording capacity is limited to the built-in 160GB hard drive.
-For reasons that may have to do with pressure from the television networks, the recording capacity on the FiOS DVR has not seen an upgrade since inception.
+For reasons that may have to do with pressure from the television networks, the recording capacity on the Fios DVR has not seen an upgrade since inception.

-The Home Media DVR can comminucate with multiple other set top boxes without any additional wiring.
+The Home Media DVR can communicate with multiple other set top boxes without any additional wiring.
 This allows any set top box in the home to access recorded content on a single DVR.
 Up to three different recordings can be played back on different TV’s at the same time from one Home Media DVR.
 Standard definition set top boxes are limited to recordings that were recorded from an SD channel.
 In other words an HD recording can not be downscaled for playback on a standard definition set top box.

 Premium channels are available for an additional cost.
 Those packages and pricing are as follows:

-• HBO, $15.99/mo
+• HBO, $16.99/mo

 • 14 HBO channels including HBO Family and HBO Latino